-The Worst Translation in History Happened to Be from Japanese to English
+The Worst Translation in History Was from Japanese to English

 There is a great demand for Japanese to English professional translations of intellectual property (IP) documents, Japanese to English translation of discovery documents, and corporate papers.
 And every once in a while we are reminded of the worst translation in history that happened to be translation from Japanese to English.

 Mokusatsu (黙殺) is no longer just a word in the Japanese lexicon but a caveat forever carved into the history of the planet.
 Had highly educated Japanese to English translators been used during World War II, had they thoroughly understood the meanings of mokusatsu, the nukes that dropped on Nagasaki and Hiroshima would have never launched.
 Though translators and interpreters should always have the power of words in mind, the misinterpretation of a single word can lead to sheer devastation—and that’s why it’s important to employ the best certified Japanese translators.